Feedback

 δ

-/ gwan / 0.0.0.0_8080 / #0.0.0.0 / www for HTML and image files
+/ gwan / 0.0.0.0_8080 / #0.0.0.0 / www for HTML, CSS, JS, and images

 | | | / logs for log files